What is a Central Air Conditioner? Important Details You Should Know

 Q: How Long Does a Central Air Conditioner Last?

 A: Well, under normal conditions, most experts would say that a central air conditioner must last between fifteen to twenty years.
-And that is under normal conditions, however, there could be several factors that might adversely affect the life expectancy of the said air conditioner, shortening it by almost half.
+And that is under normal circumstances.
+However, there could be several factors that might adversely affect the life expectancy of the said air conditioner, shortening it by almost half.

 Q: When is the best time to buy a central air conditioner?